How to update your driving licence address

 If you have any extra services, like Breakdown Cover, not provided by your insurer, then you need to tell them of your change of address.

-So there you have it, an outline of the details you need to update when you change address and move house.
+There you have it, an outline of the details you need to update when you change address and move house.